Altinn/altinn-studio-docs/content/broker/user-guides/developer-guides/Receive Files/_index.en.md

 **Events triggered:** none.

-**Example:** 'Broker\{fileTransferId}\overview' in our [PostMan collection](https://github.com/Altinn/altinn-broker/blob/main/altinn3-broker-postman-collection.json)
+**Example:** 'Broker\{fileTransferId}\overview' in our [PostMan collection](https://github.com/Altinn/altinn-broker/blob/main/altinn3-broker-postman-collection.json).

 ## Operation: DownloadFile

 **Endpoint:** GET /broker/api/v1/filetransfer/{filestransferid}/download

-Download the file data as a stream using the FileTransferId received from overview].
+Download the file data as a stream using the FileTransferId received from overview.

 **Request**: FileTransferID specified in url, and the data as a stream.